Do you leave what you think are very clear Spanish sub plans or French sub plans only to return to chaos the next day?

 Here are a few key things to prepare to help your Spanish and French sub plans succeed:

-- Class Report Page.
 Leave a page for your sub to fill out to let you know how the day went and if there were any issues.
-Ask them to leave a contact number or email so you can get in touch if you have any questions.
+More importantly, ask them to leave a contact number or email so you can get in touch if you have any questions.

 Sounds like a lot of information to leave, right?